Hospitality leaders call for further tax breaks after ‘massive impact’ of Omicron

 A total of £5m has been earmarked for nightclubs forced to close.

-Giving evidence to Holyrood’s Economy and Fair Work Committee, Mr Thompson said: "The funding, as far as I'm aware, is still actually making its way out to businesses, which is very disappointing, because this was really money that was needed in the immediate aftermath of announcements from Public Health Scotland and then restrictions being imposed by the Scottish Government.
+Giving evidence to Holyrood’s economy and fair work committee on Wednesday, Mr Thompson said: "The funding, as far as I'm aware, is still actually making its way out to businesses, which is very disappointing, because this was really money that was needed in the immediate aftermath of announcements from Public Health Scotland and then restrictions being imposed by the Scottish Government.

 "So while the money was helpful when it was announced, we still have businesses waiting to receive their funds."

-He said the hospitality sector needs as much support as it can get.
+Mr Thompson said the hospitality sector needed as much support as it could get.

-He added: "The big focus for UKHospitality Scotland is pushing the UK Government to retain VAT at 12.5 per cent.
+He said: "The big focus for UKHospitality Scotland is pushing the UK Government to retain VAT at 12.5 per cent.

 "That's a key measure that would make a big difference to hospitality in the coming months.

-"With the Scottish Government, a conversation around business rates relief and whether the 50 per cent which is in place through from April till the end of July can now perhaps be extended further through the financial year, particularly given the losses incurred by businesses over Christmas and New Year."
+"With the Scottish Government, a conversation around business rates relief and whether the 50 per cent, which is in place through from April ‘til the end of July, can now perhaps be extended further through the financial year, particularly given the losses incurred by businesses over Christmas and New Year."

 Retail, hospitality and leisure firms are due to receive 50 per cent rates relief for the first three months of the 2022/23 financial year, capped at £27,500 per ratepayer.